-Amended on June 9, 2020; Amended on July 18, 2023.
+Amended on June 9, 2020; Amended on July 18, 2023; Amended on January 16, 2024; Amended on January 30, 2025.

 Subject:Collection DevelopmentCode:3-303Section:Service Policies

 Collection Development

 It is the responsibility of the Board and Staff of the Library to provide the best possible collection of material within the restrictions of budget and space that can be provided to the citizens of the parish.
 To meet that responsibility, this policy provides guidelines to be used in the selection of material to be placed in the library.